open-eid/allkirjastamisteenus/Business-description.md

 ## Whats the difference between Digital Signature Gateway service and DigiDocService?

-Riigi allkirjastamisteenus offers two different services for integration (JSON and SOAP).
+Digital Signature Gateway service offers two different services for integration (JSON and SOAP).
 JSON based service is new signing service intended to replace DigiDocService.
 SOAP service is intended for legacy systems for easier transition.
 Both of the services have differences in functionality compared to DigiDocService.

 ### Differences in functionality